IAbeteEtMechante/Dynamic_programming/README.md

 ### Push DP
 Kind of easier to implement, we just try to see how the current value contributes to future values, according to transitions.

+### Bitmask DP

+Bitmask DP is a type of dynamic programming that uses bitmasks, in order to keep track of our current state in a problem.
+It is just a fancy way to say that we represent the current state (or part of the current state) as a binary number.

+Imagine we have 3 booleans to describe the current state.
+We could use that.
+But we can also say that each of those 3 represent a digit of a binary number between 0 and 7.
+And the code will be easier and faster to write.

+To sum up: Bitmask DP can be usefull if we have a bunch of booleans to describe the current state.
+A binary number can then group them together to make the state and the redaction of the code more manageable.

 <!-- WHEN TO USE DP -->
 ## When to use DP?